jarvis-assistant-ai/jarvis-assistant-ai.github.io/downloads.md

 ---
 layout: default
-title: Downloads - Jarvis AI
+title: Downloads - Alpha AI
-description: Download Jarvis AI applications and plugins for your devices and platforms.
+description: Download Alpha AI applications and plugins for your devices and platforms.
 ---

 # Downloads

-Get started with Jarvis AI by downloading our applications and plugins for your preferred platforms.
+Get started with Alpha AI by downloading our applications and plugins for your preferred platforms.

 ## Mobile Applications